PHYS3888/Tutorial_DynamicalSystems/README.md

 Think about the eigenvalues/eigenvectors of this system:
 `v_1 = [1,1]`, `lambda_1 = a+b` and `v_2 = [1,-1]`, `lambda_2 = a-b`.
+(Do you remember from lectures how to compute these results?)

 Let's think about the system's stability, determined by the sign of the two eigenvalues.